digitalservicebund/useid-backend-service/doc/adr/0010-kotlin-spring.md

 ## Context

-There are a lot of programming language and its web framework, since we decided that we use Spring Webflux as our web framework, there are 2 options available in Spring Webflux, Java and Kotlin.
-Both of them are first-class citizen which means they will get both support from Spring contributors.
+Our programming language and framework ideally interoperates with the eID-Server Java SDK.
+Due to security needs and our open source policy, we need a well maintained and proven tech-stack.

 ## Decision

-We would use Kotlin for UseID backend
+We use Kotlin as our language due to the interoperability with Java and Spring as a well known web framework to fulfil our needs for security, stability and maintenance.

 ## Consequences